python/cpython/Doc/library/ctypes.rst

    An instance of :class:`PyDLL` that exposes Python C API functions as attributes.
-Note that all these functions are assumed to return C :c:expr:`int`, which is of course not always the truth, so you have to assign the correct :attr:`restype` attribute to use these functions.
+Note that all these functions are assumed to return C :c:expr:`int`, which is of course not always the truth, so you have to assign the correct :attr:`!restype` attribute to use these functions.

 .. audit-event:: ctypes.dlopen name ctypes.LibraryLoader